SomeshBL/registerationsystem/README.md

 5. Now navigate to directory registerationsystem where the project is cloned and run command mvn clean install

 6. Navigate to directory userregisteration-ws and run command mvn spring-boot:run

+<b>Note :</b> You can access the H2 Database using url http://localhost:18080/h2